udacity/create-your-own-adventure/english/weed/weed.md

 THESE ARE THE INSTRUCTIONS FOR MAKING WEED OK!!!!!!!!!
 DONT TRY THIS AT HOME!!
 UNLESS YOUR IN CALIFORNIA!!
+OR OREGON OR WASHINGTON OR DC OR ALASKA OR COLORADO OR OR MAINE OR MASSACHUSETTS OR NEVADA OR VERMONT!!!!
 OR IN THE NETHERLANDS!!!
 well weed contains THC which will make you high.
 To get it out and add to your cookies, use a fat to extract it.